Learn more about the Durango Botanic Gardens

 The Durango Botanic Gardens, a 501(c)(3) non-profit, was founded in 2010 as the Durango Botanical Society with the goal of producing one of the Southwest's premier public gardens.
 All of our garden sections are funded by donations and memberships and maintained entirely by volunteers, guided by a volunteer board of directors.

 We take our obligation to produce a safe environment seriously.
 We are pleased that vaccinations are enhancing our protection from COVID-19.
-Even though our gardens are outside, we are currently still requesting masks and physical distancing.
+We are not currently requesting masks for the vaccinated but remain attentive to local health authority guidelines.

-Please note that our physical location is 1900 E. Third Avenue, at the Durango Public Library.
+Please note the gardens are located at 1900 E. Third Avenue, at the Durango Public Library.

 Durango Botanic Gardens